osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/introduction/supported-features.md

 ## Device status tag

 This string tag contains information about communication between the interface and the data source.
-This tag is evaluated only while the heartbeat tag is updating and is updated on startup, change, and shutdown.
+This tag is evaluated only while the heartbeat tag is updating.
+The tag is updated on startup, change, and shutdown.

 During normal operation, the tag contains the digital state set value "Good", indicating that the interface is communicating properly with the data source.
 Otherwise, the tag contains a string indicating status.